claceio/docs/content/docs/QuickStart.md

 To install on Windows, run

 ```
-powershell -Command "iwr https://clace.io/install.ps1 -useb | iex"
+powershell -Command "iwr https://openrun.dev/install.ps1 -useb | iex"
 ```

-Start a new command window (to get the updated env) and run `clace server start` to start the Clace service.
+Start a new command window (to get the updated env) and run `openrun server start` to start the OpenRun service.

 ### Install Apps

-Once Clace server is running, to install apps declaratively, open a new window and run
+Once OpenRun server is running, to install apps declaratively, open a new window and run

 ```
-clace apply --approve github.com/claceio/clace/examples/utils.star
+openrun apply --approve github.com/openrundev/openrun/examples/utils.star
 ```

 To install apps using the CLI, run

 ```
-clace app create --approve github.com/claceio/apps/system/list_files /files
+openrun app create --approve github.com/openrundev/apps/system/list_files /files
-clace app create --approve github.com/claceio/apps/system/disk_usage /disk_usage
+openrun app create --approve github.com/openrundev/apps/system/disk_usage /disk_usage
-clace app create --approve github.com/claceio/apps/utils/bookmarks /book
+openrun app create --approve github.com/openrundev/apps/utils/bookmarks /book
 ```

 Open https://localhost:25223 to see the app listing.
 The disk usage app is available at https://localhost:25223/disk_usage (port 25222 for HTTP).
 The bookmark manager is available at https://localhost:25223/book, the list files app is available at https://localhost:25223/files.

-The release binaries are also available at [releases](https://github.com/claceio/clace/releases).
+The release binaries are also available at [releases](https://github.com/openrundev/openrun/releases).

 ## Application Types

-Clace allows easy management of multiple apps on one Clace server installation.
-There are three main types of Clace apps:
+OpenRun allows easy management of multiple apps on one OpenRun server installation.
+There are three main types of OpenRun apps:

-- **Action apps** - App backend is defined in Starlark and an auto generated form UI and report is created by Clace.
+- **Action apps** - App backend is defined in Starlark and an auto generated form UI and report is created by OpenRun.
 These are the simplest apps.
 - **Containerized Apps** - App backend (in any language/framework) runs in a container.
-Clace acts as an application server doing reverse proxying for the app APIs.
-This allows Clace to install and manage apps built in frameworks like Streamlit/Gradio/FastHTML/FastAPI/Flask etc.
+OpenRun acts as an application server doing reverse proxying for the app APIs.
+This allows OpenRun to install and manage apps built in frameworks like Streamlit/Gradio/FastHTML/FastAPI/Flask etc.
 - **Hypermedia apps** - The app is completely customizable, allowing combining containerized apps with actions and custom API handlers, building Hypermedia driven UIs.

-For all apps, Clace provides blue-green staged deployment, OAuth access controls, secrets management, TLS cert management etc.
+For all apps, OpenRun provides blue-green staged deployment, OAuth access controls, secrets management, TLS cert management etc.

 ## Action Apps